keunbum/hackers-delight/git_usage_example.md

 $ cd [repo]

-# create some files(ex.
-READMD.md)
+# create some files(ex READMD.md)
-# also via vi or other editors)
+# also be done via vi or other editors
 $ touch [file]

 # git isn't aware of the file, stage it
 $ git add [file]

-# take a smapshot of the staging area
+# take a snapshot of the staging area
 $ git commit -m [commit message]

 # provide the path for the repository you created on github